Diagnosis by the DSM

 Meeting criteria for any diagnosis in the DSM is based upon the presence of certain symptoms over a specified period of time.
 In its description of bipolar disorder, the DSM first explains what is required for the different behavioral mood episodes: Major Depressive Episode, Manic Episode, Mixed Episode and Hypomanic Episode.
 It then differentiates the diagnosis according to the presence, sequence and history of those episodes.

 What follows below is from the DSM, 4th Edition, Text-Revision.
 It is the current criteria for Bipolar Disorder I, II and NOS.
-When the 5th edition is released we will update this section.
-There will be quite a few changes which will reflect the inclusion of DMDD to the manual.
+The 5th edition has just been released.
+This page will be updated appropriately as soon as possible.

 - Depressed mood most of the day, nearly every day, as reported by self (i.e. I feel sad or empty) or others (i.e. he appears tearful) Note: in children and adolescents, can be irritable mood.